elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 ```
 ## Deploying Compliant Kubernetes Apps

-???+note "How to change local DNS IP if you change the default kubebernetes subnet address"
+???+note "How to change local DNS IP if you change the default Kubebernetes subnet address"

-    You need to change the default coredns default IP address in `common-config.yaml` file if  you change the default IP block  used for kubernetes services above.
-To get the coredns IP address, run the following commands.
+    You need to change the default coreDNS default IP address in `common-config.yaml` file if  you change the default IP block  used for Kubernetes services above.
+To get the coreDNS IP address, run the following commands.

     ```bash
     ${CK8S_CONFIG_PATH}/compliantkubernetes-apps/bin/ck8s ops kubectl sc get svc -n kube-system coredns